CamDavidsonPilon/lifelines/docs/examples.rst

 Example SQL query to get data from a table
 ##############################################

-Below is a way to get an example dataset from a relation database (this may vary depending on your database schema):
+Below is a way to get an example dataset from a relation database (this may vary depending on your database):

 .. code-block:: mysql

     SELECT
       id,
       DATEDIFF('dd', started_at, COALESCE(ended_at, CURRENT_DATE) ) AS "T",
-      (ended_at IS NULL) AS "C"
+      (ended_at IS NOT NULL) AS "C"
     FROM some_tables

 Explaination